-In this case, Merck claimed that the Plaintiff was at risk for a “fragility fracture” that Fosamax reduced, but could not eliminate.
-They further claim that the Plaintiff did not sustain an atypical femur fracture.
+In this case, Merck claimed that Plaintiff was at risk for a “fragility fracture” that Fosamax reduced, but could not eliminate.
+They further claimed that Plaintiff did not sustain an atypical femur fracture.